-Tesla Model S reliability & safety
+Tesla Model S review: reliability & safety rating

 Tesla Model S reliability & problems

 In 2017, Tesla issued a recall for the Model S and Model X, covering cars built between February and October 2016.
 This was to fix a potential fault with the electronic parking brake, although the company was keen to stress that at no point were cars unsafe to drive.